 It is about a large family of five boys, their absent father and the loss of their adoring mother, and coming to terms with this the only way they know how – with horses, jockeys, building bridges, pet mules.
 Though a simple story of growing up in Sydney and the path (or bridge) to forgiveness, it is also an intricately woven tapestry of words that read like the river Clay is building a bridge over – soft in parts, overflowing in others.
 Oh, and you will cry.
 A lot.

 The Secret Diary of Hendrick Groen, 83¼ Years Old is the best diary-style book I’ve read, and that is including an all-time favourite, Bridget Jones.
-It is the secret diary of an old man who lives in a care home in Amsterdam and he is attempting to remain youthful despite the evidence that he is not exactly the young whippersnapper he used to be.
+It is the secret diary of an old man who lives in a care home in Amsterdam who is attempting to remain youthful despite the evidence that he is not exactly the young whippersnapper he used to be.
 To do this, he sets up the Old But Not Dead club with his friends in the home, where they plan monthly activities to remind themselves that though life is getting increasingly more depressing, there is still life left in it.

 Given the somewhat morbid premise, this is one of the happiest books I’ve read this year.
 It acts as an essential reminder to keep life full of wit, laughter, wine and friendship.